AnabranchSolutions/cheepandcheerful/README.md

 # Web Anabranch

+This site is a draft of the cheap and cheerful stream restoration design manual.
+The site is [http://www.cheapcheerfulrestoration.com/](http://www.cheapcheerfulrestoration.com/)

 This is just a quick test of the Gitbook Engine

 This site uses [Jekyll](https://jekyllrb.com/) to render markdown and Github Pages to host it.